collapsed-stacks/startups/questions/2/dividing-profits-amongst-developers-and-designers.md

 - posted by: [Michael Lai](https://stackexchange.com/users/213864/michael-lai) on 2014-07-30
 - score: 3

-<p>I would be a bit cautious about not engaging a designer when you are developing digital products, simply because there is a lot of evidence around to suggest that the polish as well as the substance in your product both contribute in different ways to making the product successful.</p>
+I would be a bit cautious about not engaging a designer when you are developing digital products, simply because there is a lot of evidence around to suggest that the polish as well as the substance in your product both contribute in different ways to making the product successful.

-<p>Having said that, I think it really depends on the size of your team.
+Having said that, I think it really depends on the size of your team.
 Once it gets too big, you have to consider a different model to both keep the people you want and the people you need, rather than straight out profit sharing.
-I would also consider that in a small size team you need some multi-skilled people that can fit into different roles as required so you don't retain people but not have work for them to do.</p>
+I would also consider that in a small size team you need some multi-skilled people that can fit into different roles as required so you don't retain people but not have work for them to do.

-<p>Having said that, I don't think time always equate to the value of the work, because if someone is good at what they are doing it might mean that they can get through something faster than another person can, and you are punishing them for being efficient.
-On the other hand, if someone is dealing with a more complex problem and require more time, then they should be compensated accordingly.</p>
+Having said that, I don't think time always equate to the value of the work, because if someone is good at what they are doing it might mean that they can get through something faster than another person can, and you are punishing them for being efficient.
+On the other hand, if someone is dealing with a more complex problem and require more time, then they should be compensated accordingly.

-<p>What I am really trying to get to is that you should be able to divide the work and manage it well among the people in your team so that everyone is busy, and if you put the right value on everyone's contributions then this won't be an issue.
-The ultimate way you can tell if your method is good is to see how many stay and how many leave.</p>
+What I am really trying to get to is that you should be able to divide the work and manage it well among the people in your team so that everyone is busy, and if you put the right value on everyone's contributions then this won't be an issue.
+The ultimate way you can tell if your method is good is to see how many stay and how many leave.

 ## Answer 5